Heracles (or as he’s more commonly known by his Roman name, Hercules) is one of the mightiest heroes in Ancient Greece.

 Heracles answered the challenge and won the competition with a perfect score.
 But Eurytus feared for his daughter’s life, thinking Heracles might succumb to madness again as he did before, and reneged on the offer.
 Only one of his sons, Iphitus, advocated for the hero.

-Unfortunately, madness did afflict Heracles again, but Iole was not his victim.
+Unfortunately, the madness did afflict Heracles again, but Iole was not his victim.
 Rather, Heracles killed his friend Iphitus in his mindless rage by throwing him from the walls of Tiryns.
 Tortured by guilt again, Heracles fled the city seeking redemption through service, this time binding himself for three years to Queen Omphale of Lydia.

 Service to Omphale

 Heracles performed a number of services while in Queen Omphale’s service.
-He buried Icarus, the son of Daedalus who fell after flying too close to the son.
+He buried Icarus, the son of Daedalus who fell after flying too close to the sun.
 He also killed Syleus, a vine grower who forced passers-by to work his vineyard, and Lityerses, a farmer who challenged travelers to a harvesting contest and beheaded those who couldn’t beat him.

 He also defeated the Cercopes, mischievous forest creatures (sometimes described in accounts as monkeys) who roamed the land causing trouble.
 Heracles bound them, hanging upside down, to a wooden pole he carried on his shoulder.